tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 As I've said, don't recall the whole definition verbatim.

-### Should I trust Cure Dolly and "Organic Japanese"?

-Sometimes you see people recommending Cure Dolly as a replacement for the Tae Kim grammar guide.
-I tried going through it, and here's my takeaway.

-* The grammar explanations are a complete joke.
-I'm not saying that any competitors are perfectly correct either because they rely on English to describe Japanese, but Cure Dolly is on a different level.
-* Cure Dolly is creepy.
-Not everyone's going to have enough willpower to sit through its voice.
-* It is long.
-Most of the content is in video format.
-I'm not a big fan of videos.
-Reading a written grammar guide is going to be more efficient.

-In order to understand grammar you have to understand it in Japanese.
-When a guide uses English building blocks to make a model that resembles the Japanese grammar, there's a limit on how accurate the explanations can be.

-On this site we recommend reading Tae Kim to acquire a rough understanding of what each of the most common grammar patterns means in order to comprehend more of your input.
-We don't concern ourselves with how to apply the rules to produce Japanese, this is something that comes naturally with immersion.
-Later after you become fluent we advise learning Japanese grammar in Japanese, using resources meant for native speakers.

-### Should I trust mattvsjapan and the "Refold" site?

-Generally, watching or reading the content he produced before around mid 2018 is safe because he seems to be quite honest in it.
-But in recent years Matt has been criticized by many people for watering down the method and making it less effective because he wanted to appeal to a wider audience.

-On this site we try to push as hardcore as we can, so I recommend getting yourself familiar with the AJATT theory before you engage with Refold's content.
-It will enable you to **distinguish** hardcore advice from advice for the general audience.

-Don't get me wrong though,
-listening to mattvsjapan is still a thousand times better than listening to what *certain* other people say on the Internet.
-It's probably one of the most valuable sources after this site and the AJATT site.

-### How much more efficient is AJATT than Refold?

-Refold is a copy of AJATT with some parts reworded.
-There isn't much difference between the two,
-*except With Refold you have to buy the T-shirts and cups from their store and subscribe for monthly donations to keep progressing.*

-I'm not that knowledgeable about Refold's teachings, but I understand that Refold was designed to be less effective than AJATT.
-Depending on how much time you have for immersion, what you immerse with, and how you use Anki you can progress faster, and I wish you do.

 ### Is there a Japanese syntax parser similar to Jisho.org but with no English?

 [Mecab](https://aur.archlinux.org/packages/mecab/).